MANAGEMENT HISTORY (MH)

+For example, it may be helpful to examine the work of managers during Slavery & Colonialism (or Pre-Colonial Times), the Great Depression, Segregation, World Wars I & II, etc. These are just examples and there are many more fascinating areas to draw from.
+The division embraces a broad and multi-theoretical approach to the role of history and historical methods in understanding organizations, organizing, and management characterized by plurality in the conceptualization of organizations in historical time, the use of historical methods in understanding organizations and how history is used in organizational practices.
 PDW sessions provide the opportunity to experiment with new models and ideas for sessions that do not fit within the confines of the regular scholarly program.
 A valuable PDW will be interactive and developmental.
 Think about sessions you wished were offered but have not seen elsewhere or sessions that extend the concept of management history into provocative and unexplored areas of research.
 We welcome inclusive and integrative submissions from scholars from the business, management, and organizational history fields; from any management subdiscipline, including those without historical training and background; and especially interdisciplinary groups combining expertise and interest in history and other management fields.

+In submitting your PDW proposal, please review the submission guidelines to ensure that your submission complies with the guidelines in all details.
+The submission deadline is Tuesday, 12 January 2021, 5 p.m.
+ET (NY time) through the Academy’s submission center.
+Feel free to contact the MH PDW Chair, Leon Prieto (firstname.lastname@example.org) if you have any questions or would like to discuss your prospective PDW proposal.
 All proposals require a statement indicating that all PDW participants have consented to participate in the PDW.
 The AOM’s “Rule of Three” for the PDW program is that “no one may submit or be associated with more than 3 PDW submissions.
 Proposals that violate these rules may be rejected.
 Because space and time allotted for PDW sessions is limited, we cannot guarantee acceptance of all proposals.
-We look forward to seeing you in Vancouver!
+We look forward to seeing you virtually.